tbarlow12/tbarlow12.github.io/post_drafts/2018-4-19-microsoft.md

 The project went well, and laid a foundation for future work in the area.
 But as with any probabilistic problem (especially when dealing with unsupervised learning), it's difficult to know when you've found the right approach.
 Testing your solution can be just as hard as developing it in the first place.
 When it came down to it, 12 weeks just wasn't a lot of time to understand the problem, map out a solution and implement it - by myself.
 And when I say "by myself," that's not to say I didn't receive a lot of help and guidance throughout the process.
 I just mean that no one else was _directly_ working on the project with me.
 I'm confident that given a few more months, we would have come up with a solid approach to answering this question.

+## The Decision

+At the end of the summer, I had some difficult decisions to make.
+I really had enjoyed working with my team for the past two summers.
+I had learned a lot and was sure there was more to learn from them.
+But I also felt like broadening my horizons and looking at what other teams/companies had to offer.
+I had been reaching out to teams throughout Microsoft to see what they were working on and if it was something I could be interested in.
+They highly encourage this at Microsoft, especially for iterns.

+The company has an internal website where employees can add tags to their profile to indicate what they were working on, and I noticed that a bunch of members of the Partner Catalyst Team had a very diverse set of technologies they were working on.
+I reached out to the team, set up a couple informationals and ended up deciding to accept an offer as a full-time employee with them.

+I talked with and interviewed with several different companies around the West,